polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/09 - Your first real application.md

 Hence, they are your user's *"private files"*.

 To reference files inside of your user's home folder, you can prepend your path with a tilde `~/`.
-If you start out a filename with a tilde, this will automatically refer to a file in your user's home folder.
+If you start out a filename with a tilde, this will automatically refer to a file in the currently logged in user's home folder.
 If you want to create a file inside of your private documents folder, you can use something resembling the following code.

 ```hyperlambda